-This online course explores various leadership and management concepts including leadership styles and models, legal and ethical issues, interprofessional collaboration, and strategies for maintaining a safe environment and quality improvement.
+This online course explores various leadership and management concepts including, leadership styles and models, legal and ethical issues, interprofessional collaboration, and strategies for maintaining a safe environment and quality improvement.
 The nurse's role in the interdisciplinary health care team, health care delivery systems, and decision-making processes are discussed.
-Students continue to build evidence for their MSN project.
+Students continue to build evidence for their MSN project by completing a written review of the literature on an approved clinical question.